London Borough of Bromley

-The London Borough of Bromley (/ˈbrɒmli/) is the southeasternmost of the London boroughs that make up Greater London, bordering the ceremonial county of Kent, which most of Bromley was part of before 1965.
-The borough's population is an estimated 332,336.
-It is named after Bromley, its principal town; other major towns are Penge, Hayes, West Wickham, Chislehurst, Beckenham and Orpington.
+The London Borough of Bromley (/ˈbrɒmli/) is a borough in Greater London, England.
+It is the largest and southeasternmost borough in London, and borders the counties of Surrey and Kent, the latter of which it formed part until 1965.
+The borough's population in the 2021 census was 329,991.
+It is named after Bromley, its principal town.
+Other districts are Penge, Hayes, West Wickham, Chislehurst, Beckenham and Orpington.
 The local authority is Bromley London Borough Council.

 Geography

 The borough is the largest in Greater London by area and occupies 59 sqmi.
 The majority of the borough is Metropolitan Green Belt, including nearly all of the land south of the A232-A21 route between West Wickham and Pratt's Bottom.
 Consequently, it is also perhaps the most rural borough and contains more of the North Downs than any other, as that escarpment is broad between Bromley and Banstead.
 This is also reflected in its population density, which is the lowest of the 32 London boroughs.

 Most of the population lives in the north and west of the borough, with an outlier at Biggin Hill in the far south.
 The borough shares borders with the London Boroughs of Lewisham and Greenwich to the north, Bexley to the north-east, Southwark and Lambeth to the north-west, and Croydon to the west.
 It also borders the Sevenoaks District of Kent to the east and south, and the Tandridge District of Surrey to the south-west.